JonMerlevede/gitpod-config/README.md

 # gitpod-config

-I got bored of adding and maintaining similar Gitpod configurations over and over again to different repositories.
+I got bored of adding and maintaining similar Gitpod configurations over and over again to different repositories; this is an attempt at centralizing my Gitpod configuration efforts.

-This repository contains a collection of `.gitpod.yml` task definitions that I have found to be useful and Cloudflare Worker code for serving bundles of these tasks.
+This repository contains a collection of `.gitpod.yml` task definitions that I have found to be useful.
+It also contains code for serving bundles of these tasks that can run on Cloudflare Workers.

 There is a version of the bundler hosted at https://gitpod.5ha.re.
-Feel free to host your own.
+Feel free to use it; you can also easily host your own.

 ## Usage